FadumaM/wdi-project-4/Plan/style plan.md

 ### The feel of the website

-Im going for a modern hipster feel , with warm autumanl colors.
+Im going for a modern hipster feel , with warm autumnal colours.

 ###Color scheme